Everything you wanted to know about Data Analysis and Fitting but were afraid to ask: Averages and error bars

 In order to obtain error bars we need to assume that the data are uncorrelated with each other.
 This is a crucial assumption, without which it is very difficult to proceed.
 However, it is not always clear if the data points are truly independent of each other; some correlations may be present but not immediately obvious.
 Here, we take the usual approach of assuming that even if there are some correlations, they are sufficiently weak so as not to significantly perturb the results of the analysis.
 In Monte Carlo simulations, measurements which differ by a sufficiently large number of Monte Carlo sweeps will be uncorrelated.
 More precisely the difference in sweep numbers should be greater than a ``relaxation time''.
 This is exploited in the ``binning'' method in which the data used in the analysis is not the individual measurements, but rather an average over measurements during a range of Monte Carlo sweeps, called a ``bin''.
 If the bin size is greater than the relaxation time, results from adjacent bins will be (almost) uncorrelated.
 A pedagogical treatment of binning has been given by Ambegaokar and Troyer~\cite{ambegaokar:09}.
 Alternatively, one can do independent Monte Carlo runs, requilibrating each time, and use, as individual data in the analysis, the average from each run.

-The information \textit{from the data} is usefully encoded in two parameters, the sample mean $\overline{x}$ and the sample standard deviation $s$ which are defined by\footnote{The factor of $N-1$ rather than $N$ in the expression for the sample variance in Eq.~(\ref{sigmafromdata}) needs a couple of comments.
-Firstly, the final answer for the error bar on the mean, Eq.~\eqref{finalans2} below, will be independent of how this intermediate quantity is defined.
-Secondly, the $N$ terms in Eq.~(\ref{sigmafromdata}) are not all independent since $\overline{x}$, which is itself given by the $x_i$, is subtracted.
-Rather, as will be discussed more in the section on fitting, Sec.~\ref{sec:fit}, there are really only $N-1$ independent variables (called the ``number of degrees of freedom'' in the fitting context) and so dividing by $N-1$ rather than $N$ has a rational basis.
-However, this is not essential and many authors divide by $N$ in their definition of the sample variance. }
+The information \textit{from the data} is usefully encoded in two parameters, the sample mean $\overline{x}$ and the sample standard deviation $s$ which are defined by\footnote{The factor of $N$ is often replaced by $N-1$ in the expression for the sample variance in Eq.~(\ref{sigmafromdata}).
+We note, though, that the final answer for the error bar on the mean, Eq.~\eqref{finalans2} below, will be independent of how the intermediate quantity $s^2$ is defined.
+The rationale for $N-1$ is that the $N$ terms in Eq.~(\ref{sigmafromdata}) are not all independent since $\overline{x}$, which depends on all the $x_i$, is subtracted.
+Rather, as will be discussed more in the section on fitting, Sec.~\ref{sec:fit}, there are really only $N-1$ independent variables (called the ``number of degrees of freedom'' in the fitting context) and so dividing by $N-1$ rather than $N$ also has a rational basis.
+Here we prefer to use $N$. }

 In statistics, notation is often confusing but crucial to understand.
 Here, an average indicated by an over-bar, $\overline{\cdots}$, is an average over the \textit{sample of $N$ data points}.
 This is to be distinguished from an exact average over the distribution $\langle \cdots \rangle$, as in Eqs.~(\ref{xavexact}) and (\ref{sigma}).
 The latter is, however, just a theoretical construct since we \textit{don't know} the distribution $P(x)$, only the set of $N$ data points $x_i$ which have been sampled from it.